📝

 Which of the following best paraphrases the underlined sentence in paragraph 4?

-BInstitutions use merit-based outcomes to redistribute wealth and resources, effectively alleviating the collective guilt of winners while creating more equitable opportunities for the remaining members of the society.
+AInstitutions use merit-based outcomes to redistribute wealth and resources, effectively alleviating the collective guilt of winners while creating more equitable opportunities for the remaining members of the society.

-CSuccess in education serves as a moral incentive for students, ensuring that those who work hard feel justly rewarded while those who fail are inspired to improve their future standing.
+BSuccess in education serves as a moral incentive for students, ensuring that those who work hard feel justly rewarded while those who fail are inspired to improve their future standing.

 DThe system provides a sense of ethical justification, convincing successful individuals of their absolute entitlement while suggesting that others are responsible for their own lack of achievement.